freak906/movie_api/README.md

 #  MyFlix Movie_Api

-## Description
+## Objective

-The MyFlix application will provide users with access to information about different movies, directors, and genres.
+To build an application that will provide users with access to information about different movies, directors, and genres.
 Users will be able to sign up, update their personal information, and create a list of their favorite movies.

 ## Key Features